 A low-cost carrier wants to fly to North Korea

-Spring Airlines, a low-cost carrier from China, has set out to launch the Shanghai-Phenian route from February 2016.
-Has submitted the necessary documentation to obtain the authorization to fly to North Korea.
+Spring Airlines, a low-cost Chinese operator, has expressed its intention to launch the Shanghai-Pyongyang route in February 2016.
+It has submitted the necessary documentation to obtain permission to fly to North Korea.